prudhvichigurupati/assignment2-chigurupati/README.md

 | NewJersey | Gramercy | 70mins |
 | Chicago | Art Institute | 40mins |
 | Dallas | Bridge | 50mins |

+## Quotes I like

+> You never have to change anything you got up in the middle of the night to write.
+  *-Saul Bellow*

+> No tears in the writer, no tears in the reader.
+No surprise in the writer, no surprise in the reader.
+  *-Robert Frost*

+---